AARNet/Digital-Skills-GitBook/ict-proficiency-productivity/spreadsheets.md

 -	less than: <
 -	greater than: >

-Formulars can also include instructional words such as SUM, AVERAGE and COUNT.
+Formulas can also include instructional words such as SUM, AVERAGE and COUNT.
 The spreadsheet will display the answer to the formula in the cell.
 If a cell is highlighted the formula will be visible and editable in the formula bar above the cells.
 Examples of common formulas:
 | Formula          | Explanation                                                                            |
 |------------------|----------------------------------------------------------------------------------------|
 | =A2+A3           | Adds the values in cells A2 and A3                                                     |